I think you’ll agree that smokers have a hard time finding affordable and cheap life insurance.

 However, these examples above assume you smoke 1 pack per day cigarettes.
 Having said that, what you smoke or your tobacco use among other things matters.
 Smokers looking for cheap life insurance need to know that:

 - How much you smoke or use, and

-…all matter when it comes to looking for affordable life insurance.
+…all matter when it comes to looking for best life insurance rates for your situation.